papivot/kickstart-pks-on-aws/README.md

 # Installing PKS on AWS
-This document leverages a Ubuntu jumpbox/bastion host to deploy AWS on PKS.
-This is for demo purpose only and not intended for production use.
+This document leverages a Ubuntu jumpbox/bastion host to deploy `PKS on AWS`.
+This is for demo/education purpose only and not intended for production use.
 Please use Concourse and Platform Automation for deploying in a more formal environment.

+Prerequisites

-Stage
+## Stage 1

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjcxODI2NV19
+eyJoaXN0b3J5IjpbMzk2NTg4NTgwXX0=
 -->